zsun9/mmbforecastdoc/docs/index.md

 ### Data scenarios

-The models are estimated in the following four scenarios, which are different in how the current-quarter data are inclunded in the sample.
+The models are estimated in the following four scenarios, which are different in how the current-quarter data are included in the sample.

 - In the first scenario, current-quarter data are not available.
 - In the second scenario, the nowcast from the Survey of Professional Forecasters (SPF) are available.